15+ healthy and delicious freezer meals to make and freeze before having a baby or surgery! Gluten-free, easy to make, and satisfying too.

 IT’S BABY WEEK!!!

 So wild to finally be able to say that!
 On one hand I feel like I’ve been pregnant for-ev-er, on the other hand I keep asking myself – how are we already here?
 Either way, this family of four is ready to become a party of five.
-Baby sis’ room is ready (she’ll be sleeping bedside for at least 3 months but Type-A here wanted everything ready anyway,) my hospital bags are packed, and we officially traded our cool card in for a minivan – a swap I’ve never been so excited to make.
+Baby sis’ room is ready, my hospital bags are packed, and we officially traded in our cool card for a minivan – a swap I’ve never been so excited to make.

 Three words: STOW AND GO.
 Ok three more: POWDER SLIDING DOORS!
 I’m never going back.
 Ben is horrified.